lourkeur/dshuf/spec/index.md

 All participants consult the random beacon to learn the random value.
 They then execute the following program:
-- evaluate the `blake3` extendable output function with the random value as the key, and the null-separated canonical representation of the entries as input.
+- evaluate the `blake3` extendable output function with the random value as the key, and the canonical representation of the entries preceded by the big-endian, 8 byte representation of their length in bytes as input.
 - Store the input list in an array `t` in canonical order.
 - Then, for `i` in `0 .. len(t)`:
   - pull the next 192 bits from the output of `blake3` and interpret them as a big-endian integer value `r`.